harikosaraju9/Data_612_assignments/README.md

 *Another data set will be provided if your data set is not appropriate to apply regular expression methods.

 1) Used 'State_Drug_Utilization_Data_2010_Hari.csv' as input file.
 2) Cleaned 'Product name' column and added it as 'Cleaned_col' to output dataset.
+Cleaned column using regex commands.
+   a) Product names were starting with numerical values.
+Cleaned data, so that product name starts with alphabet.
 3) Output dataset is 'State_Drug_Utilization_Data_2010_week_5.csv'.
 This has cleaned column attached to it.

 • Use of .apply()